Ravensoul1234/Sensor-Shield/README.md

 # Sensor-Shield
-Main code of a sensor Shield.
+## Main code of a sensor Shield.

-Sensors.h ->
+This project is still a work in progress, but here's a short description of it:

+Our main objective is to build a Shield, for the ESP32 microcontroller, that can detect more than 200 sensors using an MCP23071 digital port expander.
+To ensure interactivity, the Shield is also equipped with a Nextion HMI Display, where measurements can be seen and interacted with.

+**Sensors.h ->**

     ---contains all of the sensors structs